niharnandan/RA-Spring2020/README.md

 2. repeated occasions to collect additional evidence

 Why do people change own mind so rarely?
 Searching too litte and too close to the prior

+# Current work

+All current changes are being made in the Fall folder.